jchenglin/Family_Privacy_Dataset/README.md

 # Family_Privacy_Dataset
-    we establish datasets of different household scenes to check the system’s working capability in a real family environment.
+   We establish datasets of different household scenes to check the system’s working
+    capability in a real family environment.
     The datasets have seven categories of household scenes, namely,
         C1: taking a shower;